 in December 1963.
 The show's creator left Southern Television to re-

-The show was due to run for thirteen weeks, but ended up running for just under a year.
-Grampian and Tyne Tees also took the show.
+The show was due to run for thirteen weeks, but ended up running for just under a year, proving it to be a "buy".
+Grampian and Tyne Tees on the ITV network also took the show.